 Discussion

 The Switchmaze is a low-cost (about 1100 EUR), open source, ethologically relevant semi-natural environment.
 Its modular design allows for changing and modifying the affordances to enable diverse experiments, and the simple construction techniques can be readily used to create new goal modules.
 Mice can stay in the apparatus indefinitely, as all the affordances they have in typical home-cages are provided, and the maze is a highly enriched environment.
 Such liveable experimental environments are ideal for probing internal models42 and schemas43 used in daily life and have great potential for generating new rodent models of disorders where a complex daily environment is thought to affect progression, e.g., obesity and eating disorders.
 The Switchmaze discretizes daily survival behaviours for convenient measurement by turning the behavioural cycles into cyclic routes that mimic foraging paths.
-This is in stark contrast to typical behavioural experiments where the animal is tested for minutes to hours in a small enclosure with an endless supply of an affordance, followed by return to a different home-cage environment.4427,30,45–54454647–505152535531,56
+This is in stark contrast to typical behavioural experiments where the animal is tested for minutes to hours in a small enclosure with an endless supply of an affordance, followed by return to a different home-cage environment.
+We aimed to make the device compatible with tethered recordings by using upward closing doors and not including a ceiling.
+However, the length of the maze may pose additional challenges for the use of tethered recordings, and users interested in this may wish to shorten the layout of their build, or use counterweighted tethers44.

+Users interested in building a Switchmaze should be aware of similar designs by other groups27,30,45–54.
+The most relevant for projects like Switchmaze are the RFID enabled Autonomouse45, Eco-HAB46, and several devices from the Murphy lab47–50; the FED3 pellet dispenser27,30; and the modular open-source solutions Autopilot51, pyControl52 and LabNet53.
+Of note, automated behavioural devices greatly reduce markers of stress55, and enable recordings in the wild31,56.
+Currently, more than 250 similar projects are listed at https://edspace.american.edu/openbehavior/.